Morriz/itsUP/README.md

 - `dcp`: run a `docker compose` command targeting the proxy stack (`proxy` + `terminate` services): `dcp logs -f`
 - `dcu`: run a `docker compose` command targeting a specific upstream: `dcu test up`
 - `dca`: run a `docker compose` command targeting all upstreams: `dca ps`
-- `dcpx`: execute a command in one of the proxy containers: `dcpx traefik-web 'rm -rf /etc/acme/acme.json && shutdown' && dcp up`
+- `dcpx`: execute a command in one of the proxy containers: `dcpx traefik 'rm -rf /etc/acme/acme.json && shutdown' && dcp up`
 - `dcux`: execute a command in one of the upstream containers: `dcux test test-informant env`

 In effect these wrapper commands achieve the same as when going into an `upstream/\*`folder and running`docker compose` there.